 If you have additional questions we haven’t answered, please contact us at firstname.lastname@example.org.

 If the percentage of Open Access articles increases, will my subscription be devalued?
 What is your “double-dipping” policy?

 We are committed to ensuring that our customers do not pay twice for access to Open Access content in our hybrid journals via article processing charges (APCs) and subscription fees.

 Details of our subscription pricing policy for 2022 are available here.

 What are the benefits of Read & Publish agreements?

-These agreements are cost-neutral: pricing is calculated on the basis of current subscription spend plus the annual average APC spend over the last three years.
-You will also benefit from:
+Available to libraries and library consortia worldwide, Read & Publish agreements offer a cost-neutral transition to Open Access.
+Pricing is calculated on the basis of current subscription spend plus the annual average article processing charge (APC) spend over the last three years.
+Participating institutions benefit from:

 - unlimited access to our three subscription journals – Development, Journal of Cell Science and Journal of Experimental Biology – including the full archive dating back to 1853